KvanTTT/Articles/Universal-CSharp-Code-for-NET-and-JavaScript/English.md

 ```

 This technique allows you to add any feature to the object without
 compilation errors.
-Particularly, [wheelDelta property is not
+Particularly, [`wheelDelta` property is not
 implemented yet](http://stackoverflow.com/q/13572711/1046374) in
 ScriptSharp (at least in version 0.7.5).
 This property indicates the
 scroll wheel amount, which is used for creating collages.
-That’s why it
+That's why it
 was implemented this way.
 Such a dirty hack with the properties is no
 good; normally, you need to make changes to the project.
 But just for
 the record, I haven't yet figured out a way to compile ScriptSharp from